 Ofcom did not receive any complaints from any of the participants in Celebrity Big Brother 2009.

-feelings for another Housemate (Ben) she became very upset.
+having feelings for another Housemate (Ben) she became very upset.
 Sensing he had hit a nerve, Coolio continued to tease her about it.
-It was at this point that Channel 4, through Big Brother, talked to both Coolio and Michelle separately in the Diary Room
+It was at this point that Channel 4, through Big Brother, talked to both Coolio and Michelle separately in the

-about what had developed between them.
-Michelle appeared comforted by her conversations with Big Brother, and some of the other Housemates, and Coolio, when told that his behaviour could be seen as intimidating, appeared to be genuinely disconcerted that
+Diary Room about what had developed between them.
+Michelle appeared comforted by her conversations with Big Brother, and some of the other Housemates, and Coolio, when told that his behaviour could be seen as intimidating, appeared to be

 In Ofcom's view Coolio was a larger than life character in the House, playing the role for many viewers of the villain of the piece where such a role, after 10 years of Big Brother , is generally expected by the audience.
 He